-Both camps at GSR, Hidden Valley Scout Camp and Camp Bell, have their own respective Trading Post.
-The Trading Post stocks various GSR souvenirs, including patches, hats, shirts, and stickers.
-The Trading Post carious various official BSA uniform parts, such as shirts and socks, as well as basic camping gear like flashlights, batteries, and knives.
+Both camps at GSR, Hidden Valley Scout Camp and Camp Bell, have a GSR Trading Post.
+The Trading Post stocks various GSR souvenirs, including patches, hats, shirts, etc. The Trading Post carries various basic camping gear like flashlights, batteries, and knives.
 The Trading Post is most well-known for its large assortment of snacks, candy, cold drinks, and ice cream!
-Merit badge pamphlets and extra advancement supplies ae also available.

 We recommend adult leaders help Scouts budget and manage their finances, as budgeting and personal management are values every Scout should learn.
-The Trading Post will be open on Sunday arrival, as well as Saturday departure, for parents and family members!
+The Trading Post will be open on Sunday arrival for parents and family members!